Vabianna Santos: Space is Noise

 The Absent Body demands the attention of the viewer.
 The balance between oscillating intensities within the work is insidious- finding a way into the viewer’s body, allowing the traditional performer to disappear.
 Physical and experiential tendencies in the work force the viewer to be attentive and receptive.
 Materially, it is important to pair austere and essentialized forms and textures with those items that reference popular culture and subculture.
 This causes the viewer to be seduced by familiarity in the face of a leaking element of doom.
 At the same time they are starved by the simplicity of the forms.
 The viewer has the strictest physical relationships to the pieces due to their arrangement, scale, configurations and presence- true interactivity can only occur upon the stage within the mind.
 Viewers are conditioned into a state of extreme sensitivity by the apparent stringency of the work.
 They are receptive, lingering on the details and emissions of the object as they wait for something (the body of the performer) that may never appear.
 The work demands the viewer to be porous.
 This allows the transmission of affect, causing the Absent Body to come into being.
 The performing body is sublimated into the hair standing on end on your arms or the mirage of potential- playing like a fantasy behind your eyes, but having a counterpart in real physical phenomenon and bodily reception.
 The Absent Body is like so much smoke or even less.
 The Absent Body is only the slightest of hauntings.

-In You Must Agree to Be With Yourself, the body of the performer is erased, evolving The Mediated Body into The Absent Body.
+In A Relic Slows Down But Never Stops, the body of the performer is erased, evolving The Mediated Body into The Absent Body.
 The sculptural installation presents the pink-faced amplifier hooked into a replica of itself, whose treble knob is forever turning back and forth modulating the sound of white noise.
 The two small amps sit atop a short, faceted platform on the floor, surrounded by bed pillows.
 The box has been made with extreme care and wears amplifier handles on four sides.
 The pillows, covered in velvet, are similarly adorned with amplifier handles.
 The excess materiality of the additional elements has been stripped down to the essential; the smooth wood of the platform and the white cloth of the pillows are austere.
 Concurrently, there is still a place for sensuality within the contours of the work– surfaces are delicate or refined and convey an idiosyncratic personalization through out.
 The extreme care taken in presenting the amplifiers celebrates them and elevates their status.

-The body in You Must Agree to Be With Yourself is only suggested.
+The body in A Relic Slows Down But Never Stops is only suggested.
 The work “performs” in two ways.
 The objects and their arrangement are fashioned to imply the interaction of bodies, and a kinetic sound element draws attention to the amplifier’s “live performance.”
 There are places offered for bodies that will never come.
 Handles create the suggestion of specific interactions.
 The object acquires its own temporality and theatricality as it sits on display, creating in the minds of the viewer the Absent Body.

-The element at the heart of You Must Agree to Be With Yourself is sound.
+The element at the heart of A Relic Slows Down But Never Stops is sound.
 The amps are linked to each other through a short cable and are on at full volume.
 The amp on the right appears to pick up the dead signal of the amp on the left, which sits silently.
 The white noise that is transmitted is actually the 60-cycle hum of the space the piece is installed in- essentially what you get when there is nothing to amplify.
 The treble knob on the “speaking” amp moves slowly back and forth on its own, like a player piano, modulating the fuzz into a rhythmic hiss, a mechanical sigh, a breath for the technology.
 A relationship between this pulsating static and the beats of the human body is formed.
 The movement of the knob is slight, requiring the attunement of the viewer to detect it.
 Though no personification occurs, the amplifiers appear to enact a simple exchange that ratifies the name of our own temporal bodies- there is something amorous about their joining which at the same time resembles the hiss and click of a life-support machine.

 A reminder from a friend about doom: “There is no escape from the universe.”